 "Doctor Marigold’s Prescriptions" (1865) - a great late story by Charles Dickens

-20 December 2014, by Charles DickensThis strikingly original and distinctly off-beat exploration of the mindset and life experiences of a Cheap Jack (a gypsy-like hawker of odd goods at country fairs and public places throughout the land) is darker and more sombre than the tales in his much earlier collections Sketches by Boz (1836) and The Christmas Books (1843-48).
-It was written and published in 1865 when Dickens was at the height of his literary powers, just after having composed the magnificent Our Mutual Friend, his (...)
+20 décembre 2014, par Charles DickensThis strikingly original and distinctly off-beat exploration of the mindset and life experiences of a Cheap Jack (a gypsy-like hawker of odd goods at country fairs and public places throughout the land) is darker and more sombre than the tales in his much earlier collections Sketches by Boz (1836) and The Christmas Books (1843-48).
+It was written and published in 1865 when Dickens was at the height of his literary powers, just after having composed the magnificent Our Mutual Friend, his (…)